dmcgits/dmcgits.github.io/mds/ISE102/weekly_announce/week1_announce.md

 # Announcement 1, Welcome

+## Face To Face FIX RESCHEDULE

+Apologies to anyone who read the first version of this announcement.
+The lab rooms aren't available Tuesday, so everyone please see below:

+Hi guys, and welcome to Intro to Software Engineering.
+As you've probably seen from your timetable, classes are normally Mondays from 11:30am, but this Monday is a public holiday so class will be rescheduled.
+I'm aiming for a lab room at 3pm on Thursday, pending booking confirmation.

+Please do your best not to miss the first class, despite the time change: we'll be hitting the ground running, learning to create and compile C++ projects in visual studio on day 1.

+CLASS REQUIREMENT: if you're using your own laptop install Visual Studio Community 2017 before Wednesday, because we'll be writing our first program in class!
+You can find it here: https://visualstudio.microsoft.com/vs/older-downloads/.
+Don't click "Download Visual Studio", scroll down and expand "2017" to download.
+When it asks you what workloads/languages you want to install, select: "Desktop development with C++" in the windows section.

+For a step by step visit my notes at https://dmcgits.github.io/mds/ISE102/week1_notes.html where it's the last item in the contents.
+Click on Appendix 1: Install Visual Studio Community.

+Outside of class time I have another hour or so each week dedicated to answering messsages/email etc. When I'm not in teaching or marking I'll usually answer email fastest, followed by blackboard.
+Reach me at daniel.mcgillick@laureate.edu.au.

+Thanks,
+Danny

 ## Face To Face

 Hi guys, and welcome to Intro to Software Engineering.
 As you've probably seen from your timetable, classes are each Monday from 11:30am.
 That said: